MinecraftMediaLibrary/EzMediaCore/CONTRIBUTING.md

     enough for library standards.

 3) Code Formatting
-  - MinecraftMediaLibrary follows the Google Code Format for Java.
+  - EzMediaCore follows the Google Code Format for Java.
 If that isn't applied to your pull request, I can help apply the format for you.
 However, if you do it already, I will be super happy :^).

 And that's pretty much it!
 Just follow these rules and you will be contributing in no time.
 I am super nice for pull requests